0

 $$d^{p-1}≡bg/p\ (mod\ a)$$

 holds. $g≡0\ (mod\ p)$ must hold since $b$ does not have $p$ as a factor.
 It becomes a contradiction contrary to the congruent expression (4).
-From the above, there are no solutions to the equation (1) for $x>0$, $y>0$ and $z>0$.
+From the above, there are no integer solutions to the equation (1) for $x>0$, $y>0$ and $z>0$.
 (Q.E.D.)

-When n=4 holds
+When $n=4$ holds

-Let $x$, $y$, $y'$ and $z$ be positive integers and y' is a prime factor of y.
-We suppose $x$, $y$ and $z$ are each prime to one another, $x$ is even and $y$ and $z$ are odd.
+Let $x$, $y$, $y'$ and $z$ be positive integers and $y'$ is a prime factor of $z-x$.
+We suppose $x$, $y$ and $z$ are each prime to one another.
 We consider the following equation.

-$$x^4+y^4=z^4\ ...(1)$$
+$$x^4+y^4=z^4\ ...(5)$$

-$$y^4/(z-x)≡4x^3\ (mod\ y')$$
+$$y^4/(x-z)≡4x^3\ (mod\ y')$$

 holds.
-If the right side has $y'$ as a factor, $y'$ must be 2 since $x$ and $y$ are relatively prime. $z-x$ and $y^4/(z-x)$ do not have common prime factors since $y$ is odd.
+If the right side has $y'$ as a factor, then $y'$ must be $2$ since $x$ and $y$ are relatively prime. $z-x$ and $y^4/(z-x)$ do not have common prime factors since $y$ is odd.
 Let $a$ and $b$ be odd positive integers.
 We suppose $a$, $b$ and $p$ are each prime to one another and $y^4=ab$ and $z-x=a$ hold.
 By the equation (1),

 $$x^4+ab=(x+a)^4$$

 holds.
 Let $c$ and $d$ be integers.
-We supopse $x=bc+d$ and $0< d< b$ hold.
+We suppose $x=bc+d$ and $0< d< b$ hold.

 $$(d+a)^4-d^4≡0\ (mod\ b)$$